JayChen9909/eceM202A_project/README.md

 # eceM202A_project
-This is repository template for UCLA ECEM202A projects.
+This is repository template for UCLA ECEM202A projects (Fall 2022)

 Use the folders as follows:

-* doc/ for website content
+* doc/ for the website contents (report, media).
-* software/ for code used in your project
+* software/ for files used for deploying the model on Nano33 BLE board or Arduino Library.
-* data/ for data data used in your project
+* data/ for the collected motion data from music instruments of Piano, Violin, Drum, and Clarinet.

-You may add additional folders as necessary.